apache/activemq-website/src/components/classic/documentation/failover-transport-reference.md

 > Additional Information
 >
-> See the following blog entry about using the cluster client updates and re-balancing features titled [New Features in ActiveMQ Classic 5.4: Automatic Cluster Update and Rebalance](http://bsnyderblog.blogspot.com/2010/10/new-features-in-activemq-54-automatic.html).
+> See the following blog entry about using the cluster client updates and re-balancing features titled [New Features in ActiveMQ 5.4: Automatic Cluster Update and Rebalance](http://bsnyderblog.blogspot.com/2010/10/new-features-in-activemq-54-automatic.html).

 ##### Priority Backup

-**From ActiveMQ Classic 5.6**: if brokers are available in both local and remote networks, it's possible to specify a preference for local brokers over remote brokers using the `priorityBackup` and `priorityURIs` options.
+**From ActiveMQ 5.6**: if brokers are available in both local and remote networks, it's possible to specify a preference for local brokers over remote brokers using the `priorityBackup` and `priorityURIs` options.

 Consider the following URL:
 ```